 This article provides an overview of Awair Element’s key features.

-In order to get the most out of your Awair 2nd Edition, it needs to be connected to your Wi-Fi network.
+In order to get the most out of your Awair Element, it needs to be connected to your Wi-Fi network.
 As long as your Awair is powered on, Awair works offline to measure your air quality in real-time.
 When connected to your Wi-Fi network, you can use your Awair App to take a look at recommendations to improve your air quality, review your historical trends, and receive notifications so you’re alerted the moment you need to take action.

 You can tell your Awair is disconnected in the following ways:

 From your Awair App, the Awair Score of your Awair is gray

 The Air Status Indicator on your Awair is blinking periodically

 When experiencing connectivity issues, it's always recommended to first verify the Awair server status here.

 To get your Awair back online, try the following steps.